tulliolo/mobybolt/guide/system/preparations.md

 - [ E ] Cloud backup password # optional
 ```

-{: .text-center }
+{: .text-center}
 ![xkcd: Password Strength](../../images/system-preparations_xkcd.png)

-If you need inspiration for creating your passwords: the [xkcd: Password Strength](https://xkcd.com/936/) comic is funny and contains a lot of truth.
-Store a copy of your passwords somewhere safe (preferably in an open-source password manager like [KeePassXC](https://keepassxc.org/)), or whatever password manager you're already using, and keep your original notes out of sight once your system is up and running.
+If you need inspiration for creating your passwords: the [xkcd: Password Strength](https://xkcd.com/936/){: target="_blank"} comic is funny and contains a lot of truth.
+Store a copy of your passwords somewhere safe (preferably in an open-source password manager like [KeePassXC](https://keepassxc.org/){: target="_blank"}), or whatever password manager you're already using, and keep your original notes out of sight once your system is up and running.

 ---

 ## Secure your home network and devices

 While the guide will show you how to secure your node, you will interact with it from your computer and mobile phone and use your home internet network.
 Before building your MobyBolt, it is recommended to secure your home network and devices.
-Follow Parts 1 and 2 of this ["How to Secure Your Home Network Against Threats"](https://restoreprivacy.com/secure-home-network/) tutorial by Heinrich Long, and try to implement as many points as possible (some might not apply to your router/device).
+Follow Parts 1 and 2 of this ["How to Secure Your Home Network Against Threats"](https://restoreprivacy.com/secure-home-network/){: target="_blank"} tutorial by Heinrich Long, and try to implement as many points as possible (some might not apply to your router/device).

 ---

-{: .d-flex .flex-justify-between }
+{: .d-flex .flex-justify-between}
 [<< Home](../../)
 [Operating system >>](operating-system)